UW-Macrostrat/web-components/README.md

 ## Contributing to web components

+### Installation

 To get started developing Macrostrat web components, clone this repository to your machine and run

 ```
 git submodule init --recursive